Angles: Classification and Properties

 How exactly do we measure an angle?

 We measure an angle using a protractor.
-Suppose the angle ∠ABC below that was placed with a protractor.
+Suppose a protractor was placed against the angle ∠ABC below.
 We put the ABC vertex in the protractor’s lower middle part.
 It is clearly seen that ray AB is pointed to 120° while point BC is pointed to 0°.
-The measurement of ∠ABC is the absolute value of the difference between the numbers that the rays are pointed to.
+The measurement of ∠ABC is the absolute value of the difference between the numbers the rays are pointed to.
 Thus, the measure of ∠ABC is 120°

 It’s nice to learn how to measure angles using protractors.
 However, since you are preparing for a college entrance exam (or civil service exam), it is most likely that the measurement of the angles is already given in the questions, so you don’t have to use a protractor to determine the measure of an angle.
 We just have provided you with an idea of the measurement of the angle.